yizhak-lab-ccg/scXpand/docs/index.rst

    import scxpand
    # Make sure that "your_data.h5ad" includes only T cells for the results to be meaningful
+   # scXpand requires raw UMI counts.
+Normalized or log-transformed data is not supported
    # Ensure that "your_data.var_names" are provided as Ensembl IDs (as the pre-trained models were trained using this gene representation)
    # Please refer to our documentation for more information